 Study Abroad Programs Office

-After the request form and the whole process has been completed, ISSS will return the documents to the Program Coordinator and prepare for shipment.
+After the request form and the whole process has been completed, ISSS will return the documents to the Program Coordinator and prepare them for shipment.

 - J-1 Exchange Student Application Form